fraenzi/popmod_snowfinch/docs/predictive_model.md

 #### Survival function of the predictive population model

 Based on the available survival analyses, we compiled a survival function that generates a survival probability for summer and winter for each age and sex class, dependent on a standardised environmental variable  (Fig. \@ref(fig:survivalfunctions)).
-The intercepts defining the average survival for an average value of the environmental variable were derived from the analyses of our own data (presented above), while the effects of the environmental variables were based on a the long-term study from Austria [@zauner_apparent_2022].
+The intercepts defining the average survival for an average value of the environmental variable were derived from the analyses of our own data (presented above), while the effects of the environmental variables were based on the long-term study from Austria [@hille_are_nodate].
 For each run of the population model, we draw a random intercept and slope for each age and sex class, retaining these values for the entire population trajectory.
 This approach ensures that the uncertainty of survival propagates into the uncertainty of the population trajectory.

 <div class="figure">